-Review of the Public Involvement Plan and Process
+Review of the Public Involvement Plan, Process, and Performance Measures

-Improvements to the PIP will be made periodically to increase public awareness and to improve the quantity and quality of information provided to the public.
-Evaluations and recommendations will be made from the portfolios for each project and plan, as well as through the staff evaluations.
+Improvements to the PIP will be made periodically to increase public awareness and to improve the quality of information provided to the public.
+Evaluations and recommendations will be made from the portfolios for each project and plan.
 Seeking public input is vital to the success of transportation planning.
 Evaluation of outreach efforts identifies what is being done right and where improvements need to be made.

-The PIP will be reviewed every three years at a minimum.
-Annual improvement recommendations will impact this review and provide insight into which elements of the plan should be modified, with the goal of maintaining core principles and best practices in the context of our region.
+The PIP will be reviewed every three years at a minimum with the goal of maintaining core principles and best practices in the context of our region.